nikoscham/nikoscham/README.md

 - 👋 Hi, I’m Nikos.
-I’m Chemical Engineer (PhD)
+I’m Chemical Engineer, PhD
-- 👀 I’m interested in computational modeling of wetting phenomena
+- 👀 I'm interested in computational modeling and machine learning
 - ⚡ Fun fact: I love listening to music and playing the guitar! 🎸
 - 📫 You can reach me at <a href="mailto:nikoscham@gmail.com">nikoscham at gmail dot com</a>